 Selfies in interaction with the art

 I know, interaction with the art might be the response the artist could have only hoped for.
 However, there is something substantially wrong when one decides to appropriate the decision about the interaction, without the consent or invitation by the author.
 These two young art-in-social-media lovers entered the next room and lowered the bar of politeness even more.

 Ratu R. Saraswati‘s work was named “I Beg I Promise”.
 The durational performance in which the artist wanted to translate the feeling of burden, self-punishment, helplessness, and hope, left on the floor of the gallery three jute sacks, shredded kapok, and a dress on a hanger.
 The interactive girl picked up the hanger with the dress as if being in a self-service supermarket.
 She took off, running over the jute sacks, trying to get the dress fly as if it was a kite, while her camera-operating friend was shooting the scene.
 They repeated the jogging over the artwork several times so that they could choose the best moment later.
 They were not even slightly disturbed by the presence of my clicking camera.
 I guess they were thinking “the more, the merrier”?
 One could never overdo the internet fame?

 Selfies out of control

-The thing is that our selfies-driven interaction with the art that never asked us for such response doesn’t only make us look stupid.
+The thing is that our selfies-driven interaction with the art that never asked us for such a response doesn’t only make us look stupid.
 It actually confirms we are.
-Otherwise, we would do the wrong thing and hide the evidence, and not promote it in social media.
+Otherwise, we would do the wrong thing and hide the evidence, and not promote it on social media.